-class flask_dance.consumer.OAuth1ConsumerBlueprint (...)
+class flask_dance.consumer.OAuth1ConsumerBlueprint(...)

 A subclass of flask.Blueprint that sets up OAuth 1 authentication.

-init(name, import_name, client_key=None, client_secret=None, signature_method='HMAC-SHA1', signature type='AUTH HEADER', rsa key=None, client class=None, force_include_body=False, static_folder=None, static_url_path=None, url_prefix=None, plate folder=None, subdomain=None, url defaults=None, root_path=None, login_url=None, authorized_url=None, base_url=None, quest token url=None, authorization url=None, access token url=None, rect_url=None, redirect_to=None, session_class=None, storage=None, kwargs) Most of the constructor arguments are forwarded either to the flask.Blueprint constructor or the requests_oauthlib.OAuthlSession constructor, including kwargs (which is forwarded to
+init(name, import_name, client_key=None, client_secret=None, , signature_method='HMAC-SHA1', signature_type='AUTH_HEADER', rsa_key=None, client_class=None, force_include_body=False, static_folder=None, static_url_path=None, template_folder=None, url_prefix=None, subdomain=None, url_defaults=None, root_path=None, login_url=None, authorized_url=None, base_url=None, request_token_url=None, authorization_url=None, access_token_url=None, redirect_url=None, redirect_to=None, session_class=None, storage=None, rule_kwargs=None, kwargs)

+Most of the constructor arguments are forwarded either to the flask.Blueprint constructor or the requests_oauthlib.OAuth1Session constructor, including kwargs (which is forwarded to OAuth1Session).
-OAuth1Session).
 Only the arguments that are relevant to Flask-Dance are documented here.

 - base_url The base URL of the OAuth provider.
 If specified, all URLs passed to this instance will be resolved relative to this URL. - request_token_url The URL specified by the OAuth provider for obtaining a request token.
 This can be an fully-qualified URL, or a path that is resolved relative to the base_url. - authorization_url The URL specified by the OAuth provider for the user to grant token authorization.
 This can be an fully-qualified URL, or a path that is resolved relative to the base_url. - access_token_url The URL specified by the OAuth provider for obtaining an access token.
 This can be an fully-qualified URL, or a path that is resolved relative to the base_url. - login_url The URL route for the login view that kicks off the OAuth dance.
 This string will be formatted with the instance so that attributes can be interpolated.
-Defaults to / {bp.name}, so that the URL is based on the name of the blueprint. - authorized_url The URL route for the authorized view that completes the OAuth dance.
+Defaults to /{bp.name}, so that the URL is based on the name of the blueprint. - authorized_url The URL route for the authorized view that completes the OAuth dance.
 This string will be formatted with the instance so that attributes can be interpolated.
-Defaults to / {bp.name}/authorized, so that the URL is based on the name of the blueprint. - redirect url When the OAuth dance is complete, redirect the user to this URL. - redirect_to When the OAuth dance is complete, redirect the user to the URL obtained by calling url_for() with this argument.
+Defaults to /{bp.name}/authorized, so that the URL is based on the name of the blueprint. - redirect_url When the OAuth dance is complete, redirect the user to this URL.

+- redirect_to When the OAuth dance is complete, redirect the user to the URL obtained by calling url_for() with this argument.
 If you do not specify either redirect_url or redirect_to, the user will be redirected to the root path (/). - session_class The class to use for creating a Requests session between the consumer (your website) and the provider (e.g. Twitter).
 Defaults to OAuth1Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
-Defaults to SessionStorage.
+Defaults to SessionStorage. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.